wassim2499/ViBoot-Enhanced/README.md

 - Check if you're on a supported campus URL
 - Ensure the extension is enabled in Chrome

+**Google Calendar sync not working:**

+- Ensure you're signed in to Google via the extension popup
+- Check your Google Calendar permissions in Chrome settings
+- Verify your internet connection
+- Try signing out and signing in again
+- Refresh the VTOP page and try syncing again

 **Attendance calculations incorrect:**

 - Refresh the attendance page